-There is currently no coordinated, standardized, pro-equity approach to injury and violence-related data collection at local, statewide, regional or national levels.
-Misclassification of race, ethnicity and language proficiency is rampant.
-This lack of a standardized approach weakens our ability to hold ourselves and each other accountable for making progress in tackling the inequities in the status quo, and, if unaddressed, makes us complicit in allowing perpetuation of structural racism and other forms of structural bias and marginalization.
-Currently used language used to collect injury and violence data are not community preferred and perpetuate inequities in injury and violence risk, data collection and prevention.
+No coordinated, standardized, pro-equity approach to injury and violence-related data collection currently exists at local, statewide, regional, or national levels.
+Misclassification of race, ethnicity and language proficiency is pervasive.
+This lack of a standardized approach weakens our ability to hold ourselves and each other accountable in tackling the inequities in the status quo.
+If unaddressed, this makes us complicit in perpetuating structural racism and other forms of structural bias and marginalization.